 - Degree Progress Report: once you have declared your journalism major, the Degree Progress Report is a useful Albert tool for determining which graduation requirements you have met and which still need to be fulfilled.

-- Journalism Major Worksheets: use these simple worksheets (available as Google Docs) to plan out the courses you need for the journalism major:
+- Journalism Major Worksheets: use these simple worksheets (available as Google Sheets or Google Docs) to plan out the courses you need for the journalism major:

 In addition to the Journalism Institute’s Undergraduate Student Advisor, there are many resources available across NYU to support you academically: